hetio/hetnetpy/README.md

 pip install git+https://github.com/dhimmel/hetio.git#egg=hetio
 ```

 For development, clone or download-and-extract the repository.
-Then run `pip install -e .` from the repository's root directory.
-The `-e` flag specifies [editable](https://pythonhosted.org/setuptools/setuptools.html#development-mode) mode, so updating the source updates your installation.
+Then run `pip install --editable .` from the repository's root directory.
+The `--editable` flag specifies [editable](https://pythonhosted.org/setuptools/setuptools.html#development-mode) mode, so updating the source updates your installation.

 Once installed, tests can be executed by running `py.test test/` from the repository's root directory.